 What information will you collect about me?

 We currently collect and process the following information:

 - Personal identifiers, contacts and characteristics (for example, name and contact details)

-- Diversity information such as gender, ethnicity, religion, disabilities, sexual orientation and age or age range
+- Diversity information about you and any child/ren with SEND we support a parent carer with, such as gender, ethnicity, religion, disabilities, sexual orientation and age or age range

 - Details about your, or your child’s, health issues